Mike Judge Presents: Tales from the Tour Bus

-Mike Judge Presents: Tales from the Tour Bus is an American animated docuseries television series created by Mike Judge, Richard Mullins and Dub Cornett that premiered on September 22, 2017 on Cinemax.
-It is Cinemax's only animated series.
+Mike Judge Presents: Tales from the Tour Bus is an American animated docuseries television series created by Mike Judge, Richard Mullins and Dub Cornett that premiered on September 22, 2017, on Cinemax.
+It is Cinemax's first animated series.

 Premise

 The series is presented as a biographical oral history of musicians with each season focusing on a specific genre.
 It is narrated by Mike Judge and presents anecdotes of star performers as told by their families, bandmates, and close associates.
 Interview subjects are presented in rotoscope and their anecdotes in a contrasting cel animation style, interspersed with performance footage and news footage.

 Production

 On January 12, 2017, it was announced that Cinemax had given the production a series order for a first season consisting of eight episodes.
 The show was created by Mike Judge, Richard Mullins, and Dub Cornett.
 Judge and Cornett executive produce, Bob Engelman co-executive produces, and Mullins produces.

 On May 16, 2018, it was announced that the series had been renewed for a second season moving the genre focus from country to the likes of James Brown and P-Funk.
 Joining the series creative team are Mark Monroe as a co-executive producer and Nelson George as a consulting producer.
 On October 4, 2018, it was reported that the second season would premiere on November 2, 2018.